Oladotunlaniyan/Github-for-beginners/README.md

 ### Terms to note in Version Control
 - Directory -> Folder
 - Terminal or Command Line -> Interface for Text Commands
 - CLI -> Command Line Interface
+- cd -> Change Directory
+- Code Editor -> Word Processor for Writing code
+- Repository -> Project, or the folder/place where your project is kept.
+- Github(here) -> A website to host your repositories online.

+### Git Commands
+- Clone -> Bring a repository that is hosted somewhere like Github into a folder on your local machine